-Located three miles from the Pacific Ocean, California State University Long Beach is a community within itself, boasting a student population of more than 37,000 and its own zip code.
+Located three miles from the Pacific Ocean, California State University, Long Beach is a community within itself, boasting a student population of more than 38,000 and its own zip code.

-The University recently opened a state-of-the-art net zero energy classroom for College of Continuing and Professional Education, the first of its kind in the California State University system.
+The Beach recently opened a state-of-the-art net zero energy classroom for College of Professional and International Education, the first of its kind in the California State University system.
 Its Platinum LEED rating is the highest energy efficient building on campus.
 Five buildings have earned LEED ratings of Gold or Silver.

 The student-operated University Student Union is located at the center of the campus, providing a focal point for the campus community.
 The three-story glass building occupies roughly 180,000 square feet and houses offices, a study lounge, ballroom, food court, bowling alley, arcade and movie theater.

 Brotman Hall, located near the University Student Union, is where administrative offices and many centralized campus services can be found.
 There are also specialized facilities for Engineering Technology, Art, Industrial and Interior Design, Music, Molecular and Life Sciences, and Nursing.